Disrupting Survival Mode

 Systems theory offers many helpful tools for leaders to disrupt linear thinking and intractable problems with repetitive cycles – trying harder at the same things expecting different results.
 Exploring anxiety, one’s own role, resistance and sabotage are all helpful on the journey toward short and long-term fulfillment of mission and vision.

-In-Person Retreat with Covid precautions: Dig Deep
+In-Person Retreat with Covid precautions: Take A Deep Breath

 October 21-23, Honor’s Haven, Ellenville, NY

 This experience will allow participants to step out of their contexts for a few days in a beautiful place, reviewing what the Spirit has been teaching, following the path of wonder, and exploring the many dimensions of possibilities.
 Participants will take the next steps in each of the areas they have already explored, put the pieces together in process and learning, and map their way forward.
 Participants will also name their desired focus for the final online experience.
+Register by October 1.

 Wednesday, January 5 from 7 – 9:30 pm OR Saturday, January 8 from 9-11:30am